by Joel Richter

 The Rochester & Eastern Rapid Railway provided high-speed electric interurban service from Rochester to Geneva, through Victor and Canandaigua.

-The Comstock, Haigh & Walker Company of Detroit started construction in 1902 north of Canandaigua and regular service between Canandaigua and Victor began later that year.
+The Comstock, Haigh & Walker Company of Detroit, Michigan started construction in 1903 in Canandaigua with service between Canandaigua and Victor beginning later that year.
 The line officially opened on June 15, 1904 with 14 cars providing hourly service.
-The R&E’s express car service, the Orange Limited, travelled from Rochester to Geneva in less than 1 hour, 30 minutes.
-In 1904 this was very fast indeed.
+The R&E’s express car service, known as the Orange Limited, traveled from Rochester to Geneva in 1 hour, 30 minutes.
+In 1904, when you traveled locally by foot or horse this was an amazing feat.

-A large bridge was built to carry R&E cars over the Lehigh Valley Railroad west of Swamp Road in Victor (now known as State Route 251).
-Today, the trolley bridge supports can be seen on the Victor Hiking Trails Black Diamond Trail.
+A large bridge was built to carry R&E cars over the Lehigh Valley Railroad about 1/2 mile west of Swamp Road in Victor, NY (aka NYS Route 251).
+Today, the bridge supports can be seen while walking on Victor Hiking Trails Lehigh Black Diamond Trail.

-The larger trolley stations, a few of which stand today, can be found in Victor at 97 Maple Ave, in Pittsford at 6 Washington St, and at 1501 County Road 4 (between Seneca Castle and Geneva).
+Larger buildings which still stand today can include station in Victor, NY at 97 Maple Ave, Pittsford, NY station at 6 Washington St, and a sub-station at 1501 County Road 4 (between Seneca Castle and Geneva).

-In March 1909, the Rochester & Eastern Railway was consolidated with other area interurban lines to form New York State Railways, which was controlled by the New York Central Railroad.
+In 1909, the Rochester & Eastern Railway was consolidated with other area interurban lines to form New York State Railways, which was indirectly owned by the New York Central Railroad.

-By the late 1920’s, competition from automobiles, the 1929 Stock Market crash and the Depression forced the R&E and most other trolley companies into bankruptcy.
-A permit to end service was granted and on July 26, 1930, the last trolley car left Geneva for Rochester and the end of service.
+By the late 1920’s, competition from automobiles, the 1929 Stock Market crash and the Depression forced the R&E into bankruptcy.
+A permit to end service was granted and the last trolley car left Geneva for Rochester on July 26, 1930.
+Today, the R&E would provide a highly efficient, alternate mode of public transportation.